|Rest of Schedule From 05/25/18|

 You must pre-register, as the event usually sells out.

-Jay Twery will be leading an EBC F+ group (17-20 mph) on the 100 mile route @ 08:00am from the sidewalk just west of the school near the start/finish line (but the Apple Cider Century does have riders at all speeds if you do not wish to ride F+ with Jay).
-If you plan to join the ride, please email him at firstname.lastname@example.org or text him @ 312 925 3085 so that he knows you are coming.
+RIDE LEADER TO BE DETERMINED will be leading an EBC Fast group (15-17 mph) on the 100 mile route @ 08:00am from the sidewalk just west of the school near the start/finish line (but the Apple Cider Century does have riders at all speeds if you do not wish to ride Fast with RIDE LEADER TO BE DETERMINED).
+If you plan to join the ride, please contact RIDE LEADER so they know you are coming.

 There is no better way to enjoy the sights, sounds and aromas of the 50 mile Farm/Art DTour than on a bicycle.
 The hilly terrain is not for beginners, but experienced riders will enjoy this unique method of traveling the route.
 We have all day to complete the ride, but as an alternative for casual riders, the less challenging WI 400 Trail is accessible from Reedsburg.